saurab-gupta/saurab-gupta/README.md

 - 👋 Hi, I’m @saurab-gupta
 - 👀 I’m interested in web development and Machine learning.
-- 🌱 I’m currently learning JavaScript, react, jQuery.
+- 🌱 I’m currently learning JavaScript, react, jQuery and python.
 - 💞️ I’m looking to collaborate on full stack developer
-- 📫 How to reach me ...
+- 📫 contact: sauravv9990@gmail.com.

 <!---
 saurab-gupta/saurab-gupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.